Raincoat (film): Soundtrack

+Reception

 Critical response

-The Times Of India gave a three stars out of five.
+The Times of India gave a three stars out of five.
 Rediff cited "Some films attempt to showcase a series of wonderful moments and tend to go overboard.
 Raincoat captures just one poignant moment and tells it as simply it can, leaving you with a wow.
 For someone heralded as the most beautiful woman in the world, Aishwarya Rai looks terrifyingly depressing in the film.
 Her Neeru looks cynical to the point of suicide.
 And that's a compliment.
 Her body language is a strange mix of a passive housewife and a passionate girlfriend.
 Though the effort to sound rustic shows, the restraint in her dialogue delivery and performance is commendable.
 Hesitation, desperation, humiliation -- Ajay Devgan conveys them eloquently.
 He particularly stands out in the scenes where he cries in the bathroom, or begs Neeru not to marry someone else".

 The Hindu stated "Raincoat... essentially a chamber piece, it weaves a narrative with just two characters in most of the frames.
 Raincoat can easily be Aishwarya Rai's best performance, and as Neerja, the former beauty queen appears to have shed her inhibitions about looking unglamorous.
 In fact, most of time, Rai looks quite plain.
 What is more, she seems to have made an earnest effort to emote, using less of her body and limbs and more of her face, and eyes in particular.
 Ajay Devagan as Manoj is Devagan, as we have seen him in an umpteen number of parts earlier, although Ghosh draws the actor out of a certain woodenness that he is known for".